The Value of HEFG Membership

 A peer network

-As a forum for learning, the EFG is a strict no-pitch zone.
-All EFG gatherings are safe spaces for members to discuss topics of interest, share lessons learned, and explore new initiatives in the environmental grantmaking space.
+As a forum for learning, the HEFG is a strict no-pitch zone.
+All HEFG gatherings are safe spaces for members to discuss topics of interest, share lessons learned, and explore new initiatives in the environmental grantmaking space.

-While the EFG itself does not engage in co-funding or public advocacy, members are encouraged to explore synergies and may collaborate with each other on various initiatives outside the EFG.
+While the HEFG itself does not engage in co-funding or public advocacy, members are encouraged to explore synergies and may collaborate with each other on various initiatives outside the HEFG.

 Let’s get together to talk about your membership.